 If you have been in business for any length of time, you are either using a generic accounting package or a solution that has accounting functionality built-in.
 In either case, there are still areas where improvement can be made.
 Consider asking these types of questions:

 - How are invoice payments received and reconciled to the appropriate customer account?

 - Are you using paper to collect accounts receivable?

 - How are payments processed to your suppliers?

 - Is there any functionality that would make these processes more efficient?

-Most companies are not looking for new ERP software because their accounting functionality is inadequate.
+Most companies are not looking for new inventory and accounting software because their accounting functionality is inadequate.
 What you want to make sure of is that you will not be losing functionality with a new solution.
 Ask yourself, “If we can improve the accounting processes will it make an impact on the work load of our accounting staff?”

 This section allows you to better understand the “what if’s” in your company.
-As an example, “What if we had barcode scanning in the warehouse?” or “Could we be more efficient if we had on-line ordering for our Customers?”
+As an example, “What if we had barcode scanning in the warehouse?” or “Could we be more efficient if we had online ordering for our Customers?”
 This is where you and your co-workers can think outside the box and allow your creative juices to flow.
-Remember though, added functionality normally costs money, so never promise that the added functionality will provided.
+Remember though, added functionality normally costs money, so keep this in mind before you make too many promises.

-With the information you have accumulated, you can now put together a more detailed list of what you really need and what you would like to have in new ERP Software System.
+With the information you have accumulated, you can now put together a more detailed list of what you really need and what you would like to have in new inventory and accounting software.

 There’s a supplementary question you should be asking: do you have the authority to purchase a new system?
 Before you actually start contacting software suppliers, have a meeting with the decision maker(s) and offer them your findings.
 This will allow them to consider if your next steps are still warranted and again offer for some “buy-in”.